Multi-View Hypercomplex Learning for Breast Cancer Screening: Quaternion and Hypercomplex Neural Networks

-whereby $n$ is a tunable or user-defined hyperparameter that determines the domain in which the model operates (i.e., $n=4$ for the quaternion domain, $n=8$ for octonions, and so on).
+whereby $n$ is a user-defined hyperparameter that determines the domain in which the model operates (i.e., $n=4$ for the quaternion domain, $n=8$ for octonions, and so on).
 The matrices $\mathbf{A}_i$ encode the algebra rules, that is the filter organization for convolutional layers, while the matrices $\mathbf{F}_i$ enclose the weight filters.
-Both these elements are completely learned from data during training, thus grasping algebra rules or adapting them if no algebra exists for the specific value of $n$ directly from inputs.
-The parameterized hypercomplex convolutional (PHC) layer is malleable to operate in any $n$D domain by easily setting the hyperparameter $n$, thus extending QCNNs advantages to every multidimensional input.
-Indeed, parameterized hypercomplex neural networks (PHNNs) can process color images in their natural domain ($n=3$) without adding any uninformative channel (as previously done for QCNNs), while still exploiting hypercomplex algebra properties and preserving correlations and latent relations between channels.
-Moreover, due to the data-driven fashion in which this approach operates, PHNNs with $n=4$ outperform QCNNs both in terms of prediction accuracy and training as well as inference time \cite{grassucci2021lightweight, Zhang2021PHM}.
+Both these elements are completely learned from data during training, thus PHNNs can work also for values of $n$ for which an algebra does not yet exist.
+Indeed, PHNNs can process color images in their natural domain ($n=3$) without adding any uninformative channel (as previously done for QCNNs), while still exploiting latent relations between channels.
 Furthermore, PHC layers employ $1/n$ free parameters with respect to real-valued counterparts, so the user can govern both the domain and the parameters reduction by simply setting the value of $n$.